ietf-wg-avtcore/sdp-roq/draft-dawkins-avtcore-sdp-roq.md

 The SDP "setup" attribute, defined for media over TCP in {{!RFC4145}}, is reused to indicate which endpoint initiates a QUIC connection (whether the endpoint actively opens a QUIC connection, or accepts an incoming QUIC connection.
 This attribute MUST be present in SDP offers and answers for RoQ.

-## The SDP "connection" Attribute {#connect}
+## The SDP "connection" and "tls-id" Attributes {#connect}

-The SDP "connection" attribute, defined for TCP in {{!RFC4145}}, is reused to indicate whether the endpoint will open a new QUIC connection, or reuse an existing QUIC connection.
-This attribute MUST be present in SDP offers and answers for RoQ.
+The SDP "connection" and "tls-id" attributes are reused to indicate whether the endpoint will open a new QUIC connection, or reuse an existing QUIC connection.
+RoQ applications MUST use these attributes as described in {{Section 7 of !RFC8842}}.

 ## The SDP "fingerprint" Attribute {#fingerprint}